piiop/ai-case-study/README.md

 * Sam Altman
 * Elon Musk

+### Company History

+* OpenAI received principal funding from notables including Peter Thiel, Elon Musk, Reid Hoffmann, and Jessica Livingston.

-* Originally founded as a non-profit with the goal to "...advance digital intelligence in the way that is most likely to benefit humanity as a whole..."[^1]:(https://openai.com/index/introducing-openai/), OpenAI received funding from notables including Peter Thiel and Elon Musk.
-OpenAI transitioned to a for-profit in 2019 and has undergone multiple changes in board members and has seen the departure of certain founding members.
+* Originally founded as a non-profit with the goal to "...advance digital intelligence in the way that is most likely to benefit humanity as a whole..."[^1]:[(https://openai.com/index/introducing-openai/)], OpenAI transitioned to a for-profit in 2019 and has undergone multiple changes in board members and has seen the departure of certain founding members.

 ## Business Activities